-Undergraduate and graduate students of all majors can live and work while gaining valuable firsthand experience.
+Undergraduate and graduate students of all majors can live and work in Washington, D.C. while gaining valuable firsthand experience.

-In the Georgia Tech D.C.
-Internship program, you will work full time with a member of Congress, a Congressional committee, or an executive branch office in or around Washington, D.C. for approximately 10 weeks during summer, and 16 weeks during spring or fall.
+In the Georgia Tech Federal Jackets Fellowship (formerly the Georgia Tech D.C.
+Internship Program), you will work full time with a member of Congress, a Congressional committee, or an executive branch office in or around Washington, D.C. for approximately 10 weeks during summer, and 16 weeks during spring or fall.

 You will secure your own internship based on your academic and personal interests.
 The Center for Career Discovery and Development, and the Office of Government and Community Relations is available to assist you with this process.
 Recent positions secured by Tech students include:

 - White House Office of Science and Technology Policy